CV page

 Development of native rhizosphere community-based microbial consortia (CBC) for crop stress tolerance improvement and habitat re-creation

-Our studies illustrate the importance of method for selection of CBC (also known as PGPR) and nanoparticles for the CBC formulation.
-Our results explain the generally observed inconsistent behaviour of PGPRs in field application.
+Integrating rhizosphere microbiomes in Africa, Israel, South America and in the Baltic Sea Region we analyze the role of crop plant microbiome in crop plant adaptation to selected stress habitats.
+These studies illustrate the importance of method for selection of CBC (also known as PGPR) and nanoparticles for the CBC formulation.
+These results explain the generally observed inconsistent behaviour of PGPRs in field application.
 The nanoparticle effect is soil specific and is related to the particles’ ability to modulate the surface formation of complexes with important types of biomolecules such as phospholipids and proteins.
 Understanding the pathways improves the effectiveness of formulation and optimize the mutually complex interactions, as it allows their regulated delivery and release, focusing on specific tissues and cells at specific times.
-In this innovative transdisciplinary approach, we combine breeding lines and rhizosphere bacteria from the natural resources and vegetative drought tolerant plants.
-We combine experimental studies and cultivation-independent bioinformatic analysis to identify putative bacterial consortia.
+In this innovative transdisciplinary approach experimental studies with breeding lines and rhizosphere microbiomes are combined with cultivation-independent bioinformatic analysis to identify putative microbial consortia.

-Goal: Identification of crop plant genomic sequences associated with the stress factor of the study (drought, pollution, nutritional deficiency).
+Goal: Identification of crop plant genomic sequences associated with the stress factor of the study.
 Identification of genomic markers for CBC interaction to be employed in breeding programs

 Bioremediation of pollution generated by manmade chemicals in the form of industrial activity, agricultural chemicals, or the improper disposal of waste